Featured in the film “Is Genesis History?” Watch it here.

-I knew pretty early in the project that we needed to talk about dinosaurs.
+I knew pretty early in planning our documentary that we needed to talk about dinosaurs.
 Dinosaurs are the iconic image of fossils and, even though they make up only a small fraction of the fossil record, they are certainly the most exciting.

 I had never been to Wyoming before, but expected it to be a rugged, dusty environment.
 I was right on the rugged part, but that year Wyoming had had an exceptional amount of rain, so everything was incredibly green.
 It was beautiful.